-So the best place to find all bilateral and multilateral treaties is the UN Treaty Series Online - this contains all treaties deposited with the United Nations.
+The UN Treaty Series Online is the official treaty series.
+The database contains all bilateral and multilateral treaties deposited with the United Nations.
 You can search for a treaty, or see all Singaporean treaties by selecting 'Participant' from the top menu, then selecting 'Singapore' from the dropdown 'Filter' menu.
 Another participant can be added.

 The treaties can be sorted by title, conclusion date, date of entry into force, and type (bilateral or multilateral).